dotnet/docfx/docs/docs/config.md

 ## URL Management

 URL is determined by the file path relative to `docfx.json`.
-Docfx uses “Ugly URLs”: a file named `docs/urls.md` produces the `docs/urls.html` URL.
+Docfx uses “Ugly URLs”: a file named `docs/urls.md` is accessible from the `docs/urls.html` URL.

 To customize URL pattern for a directory, use the `src` property to remove the directory name from the URL, and use the `dest` property to insert an URL prefix: